timothycrosley/camera_name_normalizer/README.md

 one small data structure would be required using this approach (the mapping of the simplified form -> the best defined label available so far).

-The extra data data set only exists because of the written requirement that there be a mapping of the original form to its expanded form for all values.
+The extra data set only exists because of the written requirement that there be a mapping of the original form to its expanded form for all values.
 In practical applications the normalization method would allow you to always see what the expanded form of any string would be on an on-demand basis.
 In fact, in the given code you can see what any value in the list was mapped to by running normalized_data[original_value].